tarantool/doc/doc/reference/reference_lua/box_tuple/field_path.rst

         In the following example, a tuple named ``t`` is returned from ``replace`` and then only the relevant part (in this case, matching a name) of a relevant field is returned.
-Namely: the second field, the sixth part, the value following 'value='.
+Namely: the second field, its third item, the value following 'key='.

         .. code-block:: tarantoolsession